DARPA-ASKEM/terarium-docs/docs/get-started/index.md

 3. In the **GitHub repositories** facet, click *nytimes/covid-19-data*.
 4. Click a paper to view more details and then click **Add to selected resources**.
 5. On the Selected resources pane, click **Add to project > COVID-19**.
-6. Open the newly added resource, scroll down to the extracted **GitHub URLs**, and click **Import** next to the `https://github.com/nytimes/covid-19-data` repository.
+6. Open the newly added resource in a new tab, scroll down to the extracted **GitHub URLs**, and click **Import** next to the `https://github.com/nytimes/covid-19-data` repository.
 7. Select the :octicons-file-24:{ aria-hidden="true" } **us.csv** file and click **Import 1 file**.

 ## Explore and add models